TEACHING AND LEARNING POLICY STATEMENT

 - They share and show an interest in what their child is learning

-- Support their child with home learning regularly
+- Support their child with home learning and read and learn phonics regularly,

 Our Governors determine, support, and review the school policy on Teaching and Learning.
 In particular they:

-- ensure that the school buildings and premises are safe and best used to support successful teaching and learning;
+- ensure that the school buildings and premises are best used to support successful teaching and learning;

 - monitor teaching strategies in the light of Health and Safety regulations;

-- monitor how effective teaching and learning strategies are in terms of raising pupil progress and attainment
+- monitor how effective teaching and learning strategies are in terms of raising pupil attainment;

-- monitor the effectiveness of the school’s teaching and learning by receiving SEF and School plan which is updated termly, including reviews from all curriculum leaders reports from subject leaders and the Headteacher.
+- monitor the effectiveness of the school’s teaching and learning policies by receiving reports from subject leaders and the Head teacher’s report to Governors as well as a review of the in-service training sessions attended by our staff.